 While not official AhG activity, the editors of the AhG were aware of side discussions related to the HDR category of the Call for Proposals.
 The topics are listed below to enable further discussion, should the JVET decide to discuss further:

-It has been commented by some interested parties that the Show Girls sequence is approximately 13.56 seconds long (339 frames), instead of the 10 seconds of most sequences.
+It has been commented by some interested parties that the Show Girl sequence is approximately 13.56 seconds long (339 frames), instead of the 10 seconds of most sequences.

-It has been commented by some interested parties that the Market3 sequence is 8 sequences long (400 frames), which may be too short for performing a visual assessment.
+It has been commented by some interested parties that the Market3 sequence is 8 seconds long (400 frames), which may be too short for performing a visual assessment.

 It was noted that the configuration files were unclear on what value for the PeakValue parameter should be used for the calculation of objective metrics for the HLG sequence provided.
 It was clarified that a PeakValue equal to 1,000 was used to compute the objective metrics in the document response template.
 Configuration files documenting this parameter value were uploaded to the /jvet-cfp/anchors-jem/HDR/hlg/cfgFiles directory on January 10, 2018.

 It was commented that the use of HDRTools v0.15 and v0.17 may result in different md5sums for the resulting EXR files.
 It was confirmed that this difference was due to the header data and did not correspond to a change in the image data.

+It was commented that the frame rate for the Show Girl sequence did not match between the Call for Proposal document and sequence file name.
+The mis-match originated from the original contribution of the sequence to JVET.
+It was confirmed that the sequence should be treated as a 25Hz sequence as described in the Call for Proposal document, and the sequence file name was updated on December 8, 2017.

 Contributions